[REPORT] From Vision to Code: A Guide to Aligning Business Strategy with Software Development Goals is published!

 It’s crucial to note that sprint velocity is not a measure of individual productivity or performance.
 It reflects your team’s collective effort and how much work they can reliably complete as a unit.
 Agile development places a strong emphasis on collaboration and teamwork, and sprint velocity aligns with this principle.

 Sprint velocity is not a static metric.
 It can change over time as the team matures, gains experience, or faces different project circumstances.
-It's normal for velocity to fluctuate, and that's why it's important to track it consistently and use it as a tool for continuous improvement.
+It’s normal for velocity to fluctuate, and that’s why it’s important to track the team's velocity consistently and use it as a tool for continuous improvement.

 Benefits of improving sprint velocity